CAIMI-WEIGroup/NMH2024_SCZ_DEG_MRI/README.md

 ## Scripts
-To perform DESeq2 analysis on differential gene expression in SCZ, run
+To perform DESeq2 analysis on differential gene expression in SCZ, use
 ```
 DESeq2analysis.R
 ```